Courage-1984/Dataset-Forge/docs/special_installation.md

 2. Extract the contents (`steghide` folder).

-3. Add `steghide` folder path to your PATH.
+3. Add the `steghide` folder path to your PATH.

 ---